 - 1/2 teaspoon garlic powder

 - Bake in the lower third of your oven for 6 to 8 minutes, until the cheese is heated through and the crumbs are golden.
-Let stand 3 minutes.
-Serve warm with marinara sauce for dipping.
-(I like to heat the sauce up first.)
+Let stand for 3 minutes and serve warm with marinara sauce for dipping.
+(I like to heat the sauce first.)

-- Make it ahead: Cheese sticks can be prepared through Step 3 and frozen overnight.
-For longer-term storage, transfer the frozen sticks to a ziptop bag and freeze for up to 1 month.
+- TO MAKE AHEAD AND FREEZE: Cheese sticks can be prepared through Step 5 and frozen overnight.
+For longer-term storage, transfer the frozen sticks to a ziptop bag and freeze them for several months.
 Bake directly from frozen.

 - Nutritional information has been calculated with half the amount of flour and bread crumb mixture, as not all of it is used, but you do need extra on each plate to be able to completely coat the cheese stick.